fawwazfirdaus/clavis/docs/SPEC.md

 **Main Key Enrollment for First Mode**

-- User captures 5–8 photos of the main key object for this mode.
+- User positions the main key object in front of camera and slowly moves it through different angles.
-- Real‑time validation: lighting, blur, distinctiveness.
+- App continuously scans the object using ARKit, automatically capturing high-quality 3D point clouds.
+- User can tap to select a region of interest (ROI) for more precise object focus.
+- Real‑time feedback: progress indicator, angle diversity visualization, quality warnings (tracking state, point density, distance).
+- Enrollment completes automatically when sufficient quality frames (8-12) from diverse angles are collected.
 - Key is enrolled and assigned as the main key for the first mode.

 **Temporary Key Enrollment (Optional)**

 - User can optionally enroll one or more temporary key objects for the first mode.
-- Same enrollment process as main key (5–8 photos).
+- Same continuous ARKit scanning enrollment process as main key (automatic 3D point cloud capture).
 - User can reuse an already-enrolled key or enroll a new one.
 - User selects which apps can be unlocked with temporary key(s).